ESWAT/archon/README.md

 ## Using the App

+1. Start the app and click on the Settings icon in the top-right corner
-1. Go to Settings and enter your OpenRouter API key
+2. In the Settings page, enter your OpenRouter API key in the first input field
-2. Select a model to use for translations
+3. Select a model to use for translations from the dropdown menu
-3. Return to the chat interface
+4. Return to the chat interface by clicking "Chat" in the top-right corner
-4. Type text in any language or upload an image with text
+5. Type text in any language or upload an image with text using the image icon
-5. Receive translations in English
+6. Click the send button to receive translations in English

+Your API key is stored securely in your browser's local storage and is only sent to OpenRouter when making translation requests.

 ## Getting an OpenRouter API Key